BigPolarBear1/factorization/README.md

 Eureka.
 Found it.
 Check what I added to the paper in v80 at chapter II.a ... its how that multiple of N that we substitute with after binomial expansion, how that multiple changes between quadratics and quartics.. that's the leverage.. and we can figure that out with just p-adic lifting.
 There's no sieving needed.
 Lol.. it was literally right infront of me for such a fcking long time... game over.
 PoC will be uploaded soon.
 Good luck.
 Had it coming I guess.

+ps: Fck both belgium and the US.
+Would have seen this day coming a long time ago.
+I am certain both countries had hoped I would end my life out of misery and hopelessness.
+You failed to break me, now I broke you.
+Go to hell.
+I will find my way to a country like China after this, and nothing will change that outcome anymore.
+NOTHING.
+Too late.
+What could have been, now can't be anymore.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>